The Intellectual Property and Antitrust Review: Australia

 The Section 51(3) exception was repealed by the Treasury Laws Amendment (2018 Measures No. 5) Act 2019 (Cth) and ceased to have effect on 13 September 2019.
 The repeal of Section 51(3) has now made it clear that arrangements involving the assignment or licensing of IP no longer enjoy special protections under Australian competition law and are viewed in the same light as other commercial arrangements.
 This brought Australia into line with other jurisdictions, including the United States and Canada.

-On 21 June 2019, the Australian Competition and Consumer Commission (ACCC), which is the regulatory body that oversees the CCA, released a set of draft guidelines on the application of Part IV of the CCA to IP.
-The guidelines set out how the ACCC planned to interpret and enforce this part of the CCA.
-During its consultation, the ACCC received submissions from a range of domestic and international stakeholders, which resulted in the inclusion of additional detail regarding the operation of the cartel prohibitions and the ACCC's approach to exclusive licensing arrangements.
-These were contained in the final guidelines released on 31 August 2019.
+On 30 August 2019, the Australian Competition and Consumer Commission (ACCC), which is the regulatory body that oversees the CCA, released a set of guidelines on the application of Part IV of the CCA to IP.
+The guidelines set out how the ACCC plans to interpret and enforce this part of the CCA, including its approach to the enforcement of the cartel prohibitions and certain of the other anticompetitive conduct provisions in Part IV of the CCA to conduct that was previously exempt from the application of such provisions under Section 51(3) of the CCA including, for example, exclusive licensing arrangements.
 These guidelines are discussed in more detail in the next section.

 On 26 July 2019, in another significant move for the regulator, the ACCC released its final report on its Digital Platforms Inquiry, which had been undertaken by the ACCC in order to consider the impact of digital platforms (such as Google and Facebook) on competition in the media and advertising services markets.
 Although the Digital Platforms Inquiry did not involve a detailed consideration, or review, of Australia's intellectual property laws, a number of the ACCC's recommendations will have implications for intellectual property rights and transactions involving those rights.
 These recommendations are discussed in more detail in the following section.